je-suis-tm/quant-trading/README.md

 Back to London Breakout, London and Tokyo are two of the largest FX markets in the world.
 Tokyo FX trading hour is GMT 0:00 a.m. - GMT 8:59am.
 London FX trading hour (no summer daylight saving) begins at GMT 8:00 a.m.
 Even though there is an hour of overlap, the crucial timeframe of London Breakout is GMT 7:00 a.m. - GMT 7:59 a.m. a.k.a. the last trading hour before the opening of London market.
 The price movement of the crucial timeframe incorporates the information of all the overnight activities of financial market (from the perspective of the current time zone).

-We establish upper and lower thresholds prior to the high and low of the crucial timeframe.
+For the strategy itself, we establish upper and lower thresholds prior to the high and low of the crucial timeframe.
 Once London FX market opens, we spend the first couple of minutes to check if the price would breach the preset boundaries.
 If it is above threshold, we long the currency pair accordingly.
 Vice versa.
 Nevertheless, we should set up a limit to prevent us from trading in the case of abnormal opening volatility.
 Normally, we clear our positions based on our target stop loss or stop profit respectively.
 By the end of the trading hour (still from the perspective of the current time zone), if there are any open positions, we clear them out.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/london%20breakout%20positions.png)